Dinosaur tracks at Utah park dislodged, thrown into lake

 The site lined with hundreds of the prehistoric raptor tracks has been heavily damaged in the past six months, Red Fleet State Park Manager Josh Hansen said.

-Hansen recently caught a juvenile who was throwing slabs of stone into the reservoir, he said.
+Hansen recently caught a juvenile who was throwing slabs of stone into the reservoir, told the Salt Lake Tribune .
 He heard two thumps into the water before docking his boat.
 Then he saw the person holding two toe imprints from a partial dinosaur track.

 "I saved that one," Hansen said.
 "He had already thrown multiple (tracks in the water)."